joker9997/baiscsqlinj/README.md

 --------------------------------------------------------
 about me :
-my name is hamza salama and my age is 16 help me to improve the script if you have any comments you cat dm me this is my soical media : facebook:https://www.facebook.com/DrRoot777
+my name is hamza salama and my age is 16 help me to improve the script if you have any comments you can dm me my soical media : facebook:https://www.facebook.com/DrRoot777